stoneyrh/gSOAP/gsoap/samples/wcf/Basic/TransportSecurity/README.txt

 Import cacert.cer by opening it on the Windows machine and then select Install Certificate.

-Change client.cs by removing the RemoveValidate(...) check to always return true, or modify according to certificate properties to enforce.
+Change client.cs by removing the RemoteCertValidate(...) check to always return true, or modify according to certificate properties to enforce.

 To connect a WCF client to a gSOAP service